anandrajaram21/covidash/README.md

 ### Technologies Used

-- Python is the primary programming language used
+### Technologies Used

+- All the visuals and the dashboard were built solely using **Python**.
-- Plotly Dash is the framework used to build the web app.
-(Plotly Dash uses Flask in its underlying implementation, so its very fast)
+- **Plotly** and **Plotly Dash** were the frameworks used to create the visualizations and make the web app.
-- Tensorflow is the main library used to make the model that forecasts the cases.
-Some other libraries like Scikitlearn and Facebook Prophet were also used, but none of them provided as good a speed to accuracy ratio as Tensorflow.
+- **Keras** is the framework used to make the predictive model (CNN) that forecasts the cases for the next seven days.
+We chose Keras as it offered the most flexibility along with ease of learning and experimentation.
-- Plotly is the library used for all the data visualizations and graphs that you see on the dashboard.
-- Jupyter Notebooks were used widely for testing our models and our visualizations.
-- Docusaurus was used to make the project documentation.